RohanLone/Portfolio/index.md

 ## Project 11
 # [Heart Disease Prediction](https://github.com/RohanLone/Heart-Disease-Prediction)
-The data set contains continuous and categorical data from the UCI Machine Learning Repository to predict whether or not a patient has heart disease.
+The data set contains continuous and categorical data from the UCI Machine Learning Repository.
+It is used to predict whether or not a patient has heart disease.
 The dataset consists of 303 individuals data.
 There are 14 columns in the dataset, which are described below.

    1. age